cloudfoundry-incubator/quarks-operator/docs/Development/development.md

 ## Custom Resource Definitions (CRDs)

 Kubernetes allows developers to extend the objects its APIs process and store using Custom Resource Definitions (CRDs).
-We are creating four [CRDs](../docs/crds):
+We are creating four [CRDs](https://github.com/cloudfoundry-incubator/quarks-operator/tree/master/docs/crds) (see [Controllers](../../controllers)):

 - BOSHDeployment
 - QuarksJob